goderich/dissertation/dissertation.md

 | Squliq       | yungay   | yapit       | kayal   | huzil   | lihuy      |
 | Proto-Atayal | \*ɹuŋay  | \*ɹapit     | \*kaɹal | \*xuɹil | \*lihuɹ    |

 The regular reflex of Proto-Atayal \*ɹ in Matu'uwal is ∅.
 Word-finally, its deletion triggered compensatory lengthening in the preceding vowel, thus Proto-Atayal \*lihuɹ 'forehead' > Matu'uwal *lihuw* [li.ˈħuː].
-The \<w\> here is just a spelling convention to indicate a final long [uː] vowel, and not a phonemic glide.
+The /w/ here is just a spelling convention to indicate a final long [uː] vowel, and not a phonemic glide.
 This lengthening effect can be seen in the low vowel /a/ as well: Proto-Atayal \*takaɹ 'frog' > Matu'uwal *taka* [ta.ˈkaː].
 No words with final \*-iɹ are found in my dataset, but it is hard to tell whether this is due to insufficient data, an accidental gap, or a phonotactic restriction.

 Between vowels, \*ɹ was always deleted in Matu'uwal.
 This is the source of all identical vowel hiatuses in the language (/a.a/, /i.i/, and /u.u/), for example Proto-Atayal \*kaɹal 'sky' > Matu'uwal *kaal* [ka.ˈal], Proto-Atayal \*ʔuɹuk 'pup (animal offspring)' > Matu'uwal *ʔuuk* [ʔu.ˈuk].
 A glide can be found in some words with historical \*ɹ, e.g. Proto-Atayal \*xuɹil 'dog' > Matu'uwal *xuwil*, or Proto-Atayal \*mahuɹiq 'wet' > Matu'uwal *mahuwiq*, however **this is not a case of \*r > w in Matu'uwal**.
 A different glide surfaces when \*ɹ was preceded by \*i, as in Proto-Atayal \*sumiɹahuq 'to be late' > Matu'uwal *sumiyahuq* (cf. Plngawan *sunɹahuʔ*).
 The glides were inserted later, after the deletion of \*ɹ, and were conditioned by the preceding vowel.